bedrickz/run_analysis/README.md

 4. Appends the activity numbers from the train data as a new column in the 'train' variable
 5. Appends the subject numbers from the train data as a new column in the 'train' variable

-The 'train' and 'test' data frame are then concatinated into a single data table called 'full'
+The 'train' and 'test' data frames are then concatinated into a single data table called 'full'

 The average mean and standard deviation per activity per subject is then used to create a data table called 'tidy' which is returned as the output of the function.